24 created by {Steve Midgley}

 • I reside in Berkeley California.

 I went to RailsConf 2008 to talk about internet search techniques.
+I also attended what is perhaps the greatest (as in excellent) programmers conference held to date, called RubyFringe, in Toronto in 2008.

 • Addenda/Errata at misuse.org/science